CMHA-Kings worked in partnership with the Community Health Board and the Nova Scotia Health Authority in 2017-2018.

 People who live with chronic mental illness have disproportionately higher rates of smoking (2-4 times more than the greater population) and related chronic illness.
 Most require increased supports to maintain mental wellness while overcoming their nicotine addiction.
-We will address the modifiable risk factor of tobacco use; it’s normalization; the stigmatization of those living with mental illness; and the gap of effective smoking cessation for this marginalized community.
-Best practice cessation will be delivered through innovative collaboration of peer mentors, community professionals, and healthcare.
+We address the modifiable risk factor of tobacco use; it’s normalization; the stigmatization of those living with mental illness; and the gap of effective smoking cessation for this marginalized community.
+Best practice cessation was delivered through innovative collaboration of peer mentors, community professionals, and healthcare.

 Evaluation included pre/post assessments (CO2 levels, nicotine addiction, other health behaviours); participation rates; and measures of attitude, beliefs and practices in health care.
 Outcomes included smoking reduction/cessation, improved access to and participation in programs/supports, demonstrate efficacy of peer mentoring, and re-orientation of health care.

 Please read CDIF Smoking Cessation Final Report for more information on the outcomes and learning of this project.